-The political landscape of 2018 has been incredibly contentious, to say the least.
-It has forced us, as a nation, to have conversations about difficult topics, take sides and frequently butt heads with others.
-As mid-term elections approach, sharing opinions and information is more intense than ever.
+The political landscape of 2023 has been incredibly contentious, to say the least.
+It has forced us, as a nation, to have conversations about difficult topics, take sides, and frequently butt heads with others.
+Maybe you have noticed that sharing opinions and information is more intense than ever.

 The Party Defense

 Unfortunately, too many political discussions drift toward the unreasonable.
 Often, these discussions center around defending one’s political party and disparaging anyone who opposes it.
 This frequently makes it impossible to have a constructive and levelheaded conversation.

 As you can imagine and have probably witnessed, politics can bring out the worst in people.
 According to political scientists Shanto Iyengar of Stanford University and Sean Westwood of Princeton University, this is quite common and known as the “outparty animus.”
 As prevalent as it is, it’s still a difficult pill to swallow when it affects your relationships with friends and family.

 If you find yourself in a political conversation where the other person is steadily pressing their opinion on you, it may be a good idea to change the topic.
 Especially if it is hard to agree on neutral or common ground.

 However, if the topic is unavoidable, remember that a decent and civil conversation is still possible!
 Explore different views on the issue and find talking points where you see eye-to-eye.
 A wise college student recently shared with me that when people have significant differences and conversations get heated, the goal can be to “agree to understand” instead of agreeing to disagree.